Do I Have Arthritis In My Knee?

 Surgical Treatment for Knee Arthritis

 Should pain reach the point of disability for a patient and nonsurgical treatment is no longer effective, a doctor may recommend surgery to help restore function.
-As with all surgeries, there are some risks and possible complications with different knee procedures.
+As with all surgical procedures, there are some risks and possible complications with different knee procedures.
 Your doctor will discuss the possible complications with you before your operation.

 Arthroscopy.
 During arthroscopy, doctors use small incisions and thin instruments to diagnose and treat joint problems.